INS Guldar

 INS Guldar was a of the Indian Navy.

 History

 Built at the Gdańsk Shipyard in Poland, INS Guldar was commissioned in December 1985.
 After over 38 years of service, the ship was decommissioned on 12 January 2024.
-The ship is planned to be sunk off the coast Sindhudurg district in Maharashtra and be used for scuba diving and tourism.
+The ship was planned to be sunk off the coast of the Sindhudurg district in Maharashtra and be used for scuba diving and tourism.
+The sinking was conducted successfully by May 2026, with the ship resting at a depth of 22 meters below Niviti rock formation.